martingtaylor/stine/README.md

 The following ERD diagram shows the originally intended structure:
 ![STINE ERD1](https://github.com/martingtaylor/stine/blob/main/STINE%20ERD.png)

+**NOTE:** The design of each table includes an auto-generated integer, which acts as the primary key, plus a "relationship" back to the central Album table.
+The Album table it's self contains the reciprocal foreign key defintion back to the child tables.

 ### Revision History:
-It should be noted that due to time constraits a number of non-key data items have been dropped from the final implementation.
+It should be noted that due to time constraits a number of non-key data items have been dropped from the initial implementation.

 These include:
 |Drop Field          |